reubano/changanya/README.md

 Charikar similarity is most useful for creating 'fingerprints' of documents or metadata so you can quickly find duplicates or cluster items.
-It operates on strings, treating each word as its own token (order does not matter, as in the bag-of-words model).
+It operates on strings by treating each word as its own token.
+Order does not matter, as in the bag-of-words model.

 ### Basic usage

-Here is a quick example showing off similarity hashes:

 ```python
 >>> from changanya.simhash import Simhash